Personal statement tutoring

 History

 How to write a strong history personal statement for UK universities.
-What admissions tutors look for, how to engage with historiography, and how to demonstrate independent historical thinking.
+What admissions tutors look for, historiography, and independent thinking.

 Read the History guide